 - Learning how to find information and help.

 - You will be working on your own project where you implement the things we learn during the course.
-The project can be an interactive installation, generative artwork, sculpture, game, data visualization, experimental instrument etc. Pretty much anything goes as long as it implements programming in a creative fashion.
+The project can be a kinetic sculpture, interactive installation, generative artwork etc.

 What this course is not about?